The Trey o' Hearts

 The Trey o' Hearts is a 1914 American 15-chapter action film serial directed by Wilfred Lucas and Henry MacRae.
 It was written by Allan Dwan and Bess Meredyth, based on a story of the same name by Louis Joseph Vance.
 The first chapter ran 3 reels, while the others were two-reelers.
 The film is currently considered to be lost.
 Some sources list Lon Chaney in the cast (uncredited), but this is disputed and unconfirmed.

 Plot

 An evil young woman named Judith Trine and her father are plotting to destroy Alan Law, because for many years her father hated Alan's father, and now they have transferred that hatred onto Alan himself.
-Judith's twin sister Rose (also played by Cleo Madison) is in love with Alan.
+Judith's twin sister Rose is in love with Alan.
 As the serial progresses, Alan manages to survive a number of life-threatening events.
 Over time, Judith finds herself falling in love with Alan.
 On the day of their wedding in a chapel, Rose and Alan are struck by lightning.
 Rose is killed, and Alan is badly injured.
 Unbeknownst to Alan, Judith takes Rose's place and nurses him back to health.